Building Permit - Frequently Asked Questions

 CAN I DO THE WORK MYSELF?

 In Minnesota, a homeowner is allowed to work on their own home, as long as it is not being worked on with the intention to speculate on real estate.
-According to MN Statue, speculation is evaluated using the following language: A residential building contractor or residential remodeler will be presumed to be building or improving for purposes of speculation if the contractor or remodeler constructs or improves more than one property within any 24-month period.
+According to MN Statute, speculation is evaluated using the following language: “An owner of residential real estate will be presumed to be building or improving for purposes of speculation if the owner constructs or improves more than one property within any 24-month period.”
 The City requires a waiver form in this situation.
-Source: 2015 Minnesota Statute 326B.805, Subp.
+Source: Minnesota Statute 326B.805, Subp.
 6

 HOW MUCH WILL IT COST?